Hi there, we see you're using OS, why not try our app?

 An organ donor can save or improve up to nine lives

 A deceased organ donor can donate their kidneys, heart, liver, lungs, pancreas, small bowel, corneas and tissue.
-A living donor can donate a kidney or part of their liver
+A living organ donor can donate a kidney or part of their liver.

 When registering as a donor on the NHS Organ Donor Register, you can choose to donate some, or all of your organs.
 You can specify which organs/tissue you do or do not want to donate and you can change your mind at any time.
-To update your record visit organdonation.nhs.uk or call 0300 123 2323
+You can update your preferences online or call 0300 123 2323.

 Having an illness or long-term condition doesn’t prevent you from registering as an organ and tissue donor.
 If you die in circumstances where organ donation is possible, medical professionals will review your medical and lifestyle history and make a decision on the suitability of your organs and/or tissue.
 Even if you can’t donate your organs, most people can still give sight to others or donate other tissue.

-Anyone can join the NHS Organ Donor Register at any age.
+Anyone of any age can join the NHS Organ Donor Register.
 If a child registers under the age of 12, a letter is sent to the parent/ guardian.
 Aged 12 to 16, a letter is sent to the child advising them that they should seek approval from their parent/guardian.
 Over the age of 16 a general registration letter is sent to the young person.